I've been painting with acrylics since childhood and enjoy sharing tips about working in this versatile medium.

 - A pouring medium is a liquid that’s mixed with acrylic paints to help make them flow.
 It’s also what gives pour paintings their unique “marbled” look.

 What's the difference between budget pour painting supplies and artist quality supplies?

 - Besides cost, the main difference is the durability of the materials.
 Glue can yellow over time, and craft acrylic paints can fade.
 However, budget pouring medium and paints are a good option for those who want to try this style of painting or practice new techniques.

 How can I clean up acrylic paint?

-- Paint is easiest to remove before it dries.
+- Acrylic paint is easiest to remove before it dries.
 Start by using dish soap and warm water.
 For stains on hands, a bar of soap with pumice grains can help remove paint.
 If you need to remove dried paint, use some isopropyl alcohol on a paper towel or cotton pad.

 Pouring paint is not an exact science.
 Adjustments may be needed to the paint recipe or process depending on the brand of paints used, or your specific style preferences.
 It can take some trial and error to find what works best for you.
 After some practice, your painting results will be more consistent.

-If you’d like to try a pour painting with artist acrylic paint and pouring medium, see my article How to Do a Pour Painting: A Tutorial for Beginners.
+If you’d like to try pour painting with artist acrylic paint and pouring medium, see my article How to Do a Pour Painting: A Tutorial for Beginners.
 It includes details and tips you may find helpful as you experiment with acrylic pouring.